HarrisonHemstreet/TIL-2023/til.md

 todo:
 1. call up gohighlevel and ask which membership we would need
+2. have joe create a time estimate / money estimate for setting up gohighlevel/other backend stuff by outside workers
+3. ask someone to show how we ship our code to spirit
+4. create the "perfect" schema for the cms/database. think about how we can create a server that DOES NOT require the whole gparent, parent etc we have now

 time estimates from joe:
 frontend only (w/ webflow CMS):